Money and duty free for The Islands of Tahiti

 Currency and Money

-French Pacific Franc (XPF) = 100 centimes.
-Notes are in denominations of XPF10,000, 5,000, 1,000 and 500.
-Coins are in denominations of XPF100, 50, 20, 10, 5, 2 and 1.
+French Pacific Franc (XPF/CFP) = 100 centimes.
+Notes are in denominations of XPF 10,000, 5,000, 1,000 and 500.
+Coins are in denominations of XPF 100, 50, 20, 10, 5, 2 and 1.
 The French Pacific Franc is tied to the Euro.

 American Express, Diners Club, MasterCard and Visa are all accepted.
-ATMs are common on Tahiti, with a few on the smaller islands.

 ATMs are common on Tahiti, with a few on the smaller islands.

-Mon-Fri 0745-1530.
-Some are open Saturday 0745-1130.
+Mon-Fri 0745-1530 hours.
+Some are open Saturday 0745-1130 hours.

 There are no restrictions on the import or export of local or foreign currency.
 However, amounts exceeding French Pacific Franc 1,200,000 or €10,000 or equivalent must be declared when entering and leaving.
 The amounts from cash, checks drawn on a third party, traveller's cheques, bearer and negotiable debt securities, securities, gold bullion and listed gold coins must all be added up.

-Tahiti and her Islands duty free
+The Islands of Tahiti duty free

-• 200 cigarettes or 100 cigarillos or 50 cigars or 250g of tobacco.
+• 200 cigarettes or 100 cigarillos or 50 cigars or 250g pipe tobacco (above aged 17 only).

 Narcotics, counterfeit goods, unlicensed firearms and ammunition, cultured pearls from outside Tahiti, endangered species, domestic pets, art and antiquities (unless you have a permit), and medicines (other than for personal use).